 Puppy Price and Yearly Maintenance Cost

-You should expect to pay between $1000 and $2000 for a puppy, although you won’t find many breeders of this breed as it is not much popular.
+You should expect to pay between $1000 and $2000 for a puppy, although you won’t find many breeders of this breed as it is not very popular.

-In terms of maintenance, expect to spend around $1000 for the first year for vet visits, necessary pet supplies, food, and grooming.
-In the following years, $750 would be enough for these dogs as they are not much demanding.
+In terms of maintenance, expect to spend under $1000 for the first year for vet visits, necessary pet supplies, food, and grooming.
+In the following years, $750 would be enough for these dogs as they are not very demanding.

 North American Mastiff Puppies for Sale